mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 ### Changes to Functions.fs

-W're going to add some logging to our function.
-So we'll need to add a `log: TraceWriter` parameter to our function declartion.
+We're going to add some logging to our function.
+So we'll need to add a `log: TraceWriter` parameter to our function declaration.
 We're also going to use HTTP POST instead of GET, so we'll need to update the list of supported `methods`.

 Our `Functions.fs` now looks like this: